stiproot/pubsub-mcp/ai-mcp-quickstart.md

-# AI-SVC & MCP-SRVR Quick Start Guide
+# AI-SVC & readme-mcp Quick Start Guide

-This guide will help you quickly start and test the MCP integration between ai-svc and mcp-srvr.
+This guide will help you quickly start and test the MCP integration between ai-svc and readme-mcp.

 ## Prerequisites